yaacov/ArduinoModbusSlave/README.md

 # arduino-modbus-slave
 Modbus-Slave library for Arduino

-This modbus slabe library uses callbacks to handle modbus requests.
+This modbus slave library uses callbacks to handle modbus requests.
 Handler functions are called on modbus request, and the users can handle the requests.